 To add interest to this experiment, try adding raisins with tap water to another beaker and observe the differences.

-If you enjoyed this, please take a look at my learning section for other fun activities to try 😊
+If you enjoyed this, please take a look at my play section for other fun activities to try 😊